superlinked/VectorHub/docs/use_cases/multi_agent_rag.md

 The reader agent summarizes lengthy retrieved passages to succinct snippets containing only the most salient information.
 This distills the context down to key facts.

-Finally, the orchestrator agent dynamically adjusts the relevance weighting and integration of the prompt and filtered, ranked context passages to optimize the final augmented prompt.
+Finally, the orchestrator agent dynamically adjusts the relevance weighting and integration of the prompt and filtered, ranked context passages (i.e., prompt hybridization) to maximize coherence in the final augmented prompt.

+## Benefits of multi-agent RAG architecture

 By dividing the workload across specialized agents, multi-agent RAG can achieve factored RAG, with improved relevance, reduced latency, better summarization, and optimized prompting.

 Multi-agent RAG's modular architecture is also flexible.
 You can add more agents (for example, a visualizer agent to inspect system behavior), or substitute alternate implementations of any agent.

-[combine two following passages, and check against content above:]

-and an orchestrator agent can dynamically adjust prompt hybridization to maximize coherence.

-## Benefits of multi-agent RAG architecture:
 - Focused specialization _improves relevance and quality_.
 Retriever agents leverage tailored similarity metrics, rankers weigh signals like source credibility, and readers summarize context.
 - Asynchronous operation _reduces latency_ by parallelizing retrieval.
 Slow operations don't block faster ones.
 - Adding more retriever agents _allows easy horizontal scaling_, and optional _incorporation of new data sources_.
 - Modular components allow iterative enhancement over time.

 Experiments demonstrate that multi-agent RAG significantly improves appropriateness, coherence, and correctness compared to single-agent RAG.
 The future potential of multi-agent architectures for conversational systems is promising.

 ## Example with Autogen library : https://github.com/microsoft/autogen